Why an experienced, professional newborn photographer is the better choice for new parents and their babies

 Consider too that an inexperienced photographer may also be less likely to produce high quality images, and have less refined retouching skills, meaning you will potentially be stuck with less appealing images long after and cost saving is forgotten.

-For these reasons, I always recommend to new parents that they choose an experienced photographer who specializes in newborn photography.
+For these reasons, I always recommend to new parents that they choose an experienced, professional newborn photographer … someone who specializes in newborn photography.

 What should you do: Before booking your newborn photography session: